How to Format URLs in Text

 The next problem you are likely to encounter is what to do with a long URL.
 You know what I mean: one of those dynamically generated URLs that seem to go on forever with equal signs and question marks and lots of numbers.

 The most important thing is that if you have to break a URL across two lines, don't insert an extra hyphen at the line break.
-That will definitely confuse people because it's common for URLs to have internal hyphens.
-And if there is a hyphen in the address, don't make the line break right after it; that will confuse people because they won't know whether you are improperly inserting a hyphen to mark the break or the hyphen is part of the address.
+That will confuse people because it's common for URLs to contain hyphens.
+And if there is a hyphen in the address, don't make the line break right after it; because that will confuse people because they won't know whether you are improperly inserting a hyphen to mark the break or the hyphen is part of the address.

-Instead, if you have to wrap the URL to a new line, find a natural break like a slash, number sign, or other symbol.
-Again, use common sense: don't break a URL right after a period or readers might think the period marks the end of the sentence.
-If you must break at a period, make the break before the period so it starts the new line.
+Instead, if you have to wrap the URL to a new line, find a natural break like a slash, number sign, or other symbol, or if you must, in the middle of a long string of letters or numbers.
+Use common sense: don't break a URL right after a period or readers might think the period marks the end of the sentence.

 Click Here and Underlining

-Also, it's best to avoid underlining things for emphasis on websites because underlining is the style for hyperlinks on the Web.
-I know that it's possible to make links any style you want if you fiddle with the code, but underlining is the default style, so if you underline text, some people will think it's an active link.
+Finally, it's best to avoid underlining things for emphasis on websites because underlining is the style for an active link on the Web.
+I know it's possible to make links any style you want if you fiddle with the code, but underlining is the default style, so if you underline text, some people will think it's an active link, and they will be annoyed when they try to click on it and it doesn't work.
+And I believe one of your top goals should be to avoid annoying your readers.
+That just makes sense.